rm-hull/luma.led_matrix/README.md

 Building & Installing
 ---------------------
 The [SPI-Py](https://github.com/lthiery/SPI-Py) C-extension has already been included in the source directory, so to build and install:

+For Raspian:

     $ sudo python setup.py install

-(For Arch Linux :
+For Arch Linux:

     # pacman -Sy base-devel python2
     # python2 setup.py install

-)

 Examples
 --------